Fixed point results for multivalued mapping with closed graphs in generalized Banach spaces: Introduction

 In this paper, we establish a characterization of the upper semi-continuity of a multivalued mapping in generalized Banach space by the closeness of its graph.
 Moreover, we prove some new fixed point results of Perov's type for closed multi-valued operator.
 This allows us to derive some Krasnoselskii's fixed point theorems, without upper semi-continuity condition.

-This paper is arranged as follows.
-In section $2,$ we give some notations and preliminaries which will be used throughout this paper.
-In section $3,$ we prove some new fixed point Theorems for the multi-valued mapping with closed graph, by using a general vector valued measure of noncompactness and we derive new fixed point theorem of Krasnoselskii's type.
-In section $4,$ by invoking the Hausdorff measure of noncompactness, we extend some classical results due to Nussbaum \cite{propo}, and represent the relationship between $k$-Lipschitzian and $k$-set-Lipschitzian mappings defined on a classical metric spaces to the generalized metric spaces.
-This, permit to establish some fixed point results of Perov's type on a larger class of multi-valued mappings which includes the $M$-contraction multi-valued in the sense of Nadler.
-In section $5,$ we use our results in order to discuss the existence of solutions for a nonlinear inclusion systems.
+we give in the next section some preliminaries which will be used throughout this paper.
+In section $3,$ by invoking the Hausdorff measure of noncompactness, we extend some classical results due to Nussbaum \cite{propo}, and represent the relationship between $k$-Lipschitzian and $k$-set-Lipschitzian mappings defined on a classical metric spaces to the generalized metric spaces.